ManticoreGamesInc/platform-documentation/src/api/environment.md

 ### `IsSinglePlayerPreview`

 We may want to press a key to display some UI.
 However, in single-player preview mode, The [Tab] key pauses the simulation.
 In this example, we assign [Tab] to display the scoreboard.
-On each action the `Environment` is checked, to see if it is singler-player preview, in which case [Caps Lock] is used instead of [Tab].
+On each action the `Environment` is checked, to see if it is single-player preview, in which case [Caps Lock] is used instead of [Tab].

 ```lua
 function IsTabAction(actionBinding)